-Registration and certification requirements for taking and passing these examinations are not controlled by Concorde, but by outside agencies, and cannot guarantee that graduates will be eligible to take these exams, at all or at any specific time, regardless of their eligibility status upon enrollment.
-2020-2021 Portland Catalog Publication Date: July 20, 2020
+Registration and certification requirements for taking and passing these examinations are not controlled by Concorde, but by outside agencies, and are subject to change by the agency without notice.
+Therefore, Concorde cannot guarantee that graduates will be eligible to take these exams, at all or at any specific time, regardless of their eligibility status upon enrollment.
+2020-2021 Portland Catalog Publication Date: July 24, 2020